| |

 temporary defilements and obscurations have been removed through practice.

 & pure.
 It possesses the thirty-two marks of a Buddha and abides in all sentient beings.
-"Empty of others" ("shyentong"), it inherently
+"Empty of others" ("zhentong"), it

 exists !
 Shentong seems to take position from the side of Buddhahood,